DoubleDeez/MDFramework/README.md

 * short
 * ushort
 * string
+* enums (as an int)
-* Dictionary/List/Array of the above types
+* Dictionary/List/Array of the above types (WIP)
-* Any of the above types on Classes/Structs
+* Any of the above types on Classes/Structs (WIP)

 # TODO
 * An ability to disable command prompt (especially for release builds)
 * Command prompt auto-complete with help text
 * Command history
-* Instance based replication (use name to find the node?)
+* Instance based replication - by node/field name
-  * Easy replication of fields
   * Notification of a change in a replicated field
   * Client/Server/Broadcast functions (RPCs)
 * Relevancy replication prioritization
 * Distance based replication relevancy
 * UI management framework
 * Automatic Field<->Node binding
-* More...
+* More features...
 * Optimize, threading, convert performance critical features to C++
+* De-spaghetti Replication<->Serialization
+* Figure out a way to do replication without string compares/serializing names